 Iniciativa: Strengthening the Capacity of Youth Civil Society in Sexual and Reproductive Health Rights

-Through Iniciativa, Pathfinder empowers five youth organizations to become strong advocates for adolescent and youth sexual and reproductive health and rights in Mozambique.
+Through Iniciativa, Pathfinder has empowered five youth organizations to become strong advocates for adolescent and youth sexual and reproductive health and rights in Mozambique.

-The five organizations—LUARTE, Kutenga, Nova Vida, AREPACHO, and Kupulumussana—are all part of an innovative mentorship process that emphasizes partnership, self-assessment, organizational ownership, continuous learning, and applied skills building.
+The five organizations—LUARTE, Kutenga, Nova Vida, AREPACHO, and Kupulumussana—were all part of an innovative mentorship process that emphasized partnership, self-assessment, organizational ownership, continuous learning, and applied skills building.

-Throughout the program, the CSOs are leading AYSRHR advocacy activities with district, provincial, and national governments and implementing demand-generation activities in their communities.
+Throughout the program, the CSOs led AYSRHR advocacy activities with district, provincial, and national governments and implemented demand-generation activities in their communities.

 This technical brief explores Pathfinder’s intensive approach to strengthening the organizational capacity of five youth-serving civil society organizations in Mozambique.

 This Straight to the Point capacity building tool offers a brief introduction to a few essential accounting practices and provides a checklist to help organizations assess whether they are meeting these fundamental requirements.

 This tool leads an organization or group step-by-step through the process of creating a workplan—from setting goals and objectives, to choosing activities, to planning timing and assigning responsibility—and includes a workplan template.

 Pathfinder aims is to evaluate the strategies of the Geracao BIZ project, as well as transform the knowledge, attitudes and practices of primary school, high school, secondary education and technical education students in sexual reproductive health.

 With funding from the Fogarty International Center of the National Institutes of Health, Pathfinder has begun a new project to test the effectiveness of a mobile phone-based continuing medical education strategy among Vietnamese community-based physician assistants.